neerajraj22/neerajraj22-intern-repo/Milestone4/clean_code.md

 Avoid or remove comments as the code evolves.
 It is better to refactor the code instead of explaining with comments by refactor the logic into a function.
 When the code is not properly written, use refactoring.

+Handling errors & Edge cases:

+Strategies for Handling Errors and Edge Cases in Code:

+Guard Clauses checks for invalid conditions early in the function before running the entire code which reduces the need for nesting.
+Using Try/Except blocks so that the program doesn't crash.
+The input should be validated.
+Using default values ensures the program doesn't crash when the conditions doesn't met.
+Using Assertions to test assumptions.
+Using return from the function and log the error for later review.

+Poorly Handled Function:

+def read_file(file_name):
+file = open(file_name, 'r') # Open a file
+content = file.read() # Read the content
+file.close() # Close the file
+return content

+Issues with the code:

+If the file doesn't exist, Python will raise a FileNotFoundError, and the program will crash.
+If the file is empty, the program doesn't have the necessary permissions to read the file.

+Refactored Version with Proper Error Handling:

+def read_file(file_name):
+try:
+with open(file_name, 'r') as file: # Using with to handle file opening and closing automatically content = file.read() return content except FileNotFoundError: print(f"Error: The file '{file_name}' does not exist.") except PermissionError: print(f"Error: You don't have permission to read the file '{file_name}'.") except Exception as e: print(f"An unexpected error occurred: {e}")

+Error handling:

+If the file doesn't exist, it catches the FileNotFoundError and prints a meaningful message.
+It also handles the case where the user does not have permission to read the file.
+Any other unexpected errors are caught by the generic Exception.